pdxlocations/Meshtastic-Python-Examples/README.md

 Send a location to the mesh from your connected node.<br><br>

 serial-mqtt.py<br>
 Send JSON formatted packets to an MQTT broker from your connected node.
-Useful for nRF's without WiFi, and for LAN-less configurations such as a node connected to a Raspberry Pi running Mosquitto without the need for a router<br><br>
+Useful for nRF's without WiFi, and for LAN-less configurations such as a node connected via USB to a Raspberry Pi running Mosquitto.<br><br>